ScottW514/terraform-provider-datapower/docs/data-sources/assemblyactionxml2json.md

 page_title: "datapower_assemblyactionxml2json Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  XML to JSON assembly action
+  The XML to JSON assembly action converts the payload of a message from XML to its equivalent JSON.
 ---

 # datapower_assemblyactionxml2json (Data Source)

-XML to JSON assembly action
+The XML to JSON assembly action converts the payload of a message from XML to its equivalent JSON.

 ## Example Usage